Category Archives: 2022 Films

 Grade: A

-The clear anti-war message that the film presents is nearly as powerful as when the film was first made in 1930 but the original wins out by a sliver.
+The clear anti-war message that the film presents remains nearly as powerful as when it was first made in 1930, but the original version wins out by a sliver.

-In both a timely and timeless way, the film reminds its audience of the hell that war is with countless battlefield scenes that devastate and scar the main character.
+In both a timely and timeless way, the film reminds its audience of the horrors of war through countless battlefield scenes that devastate and scar the main character.

-Their perception is shattered as they are sent to the muddy trenches and stinking foxholes with little food, water, or training.
+Their perception is shattered as they are sent to the muddy trenches and stinking foxholes, where they receive little food, water, or training.

 They quickly learn about the horrors of war.

-The remake adjusts the final scene tremendously with mixed results.
+The remake significantly alters the final scene, with mixed results.
 The powerful ‘butterfly scene’ in which Paul reaches for the gorgeous creature from a bloody foxhole is eliminated.

-Instead, a scene nearly the equivalent is offered involving the fate of Paul.
+Instead, a scene nearly equivalent is presented involving Paul’s fate.
 It’s more drawn out but resonates nonetheless.

-Both are exceptional endings but I’ll forever remember Milestones and neither are happy ones.
+Both are exceptional endings, but I’ll forever remember Milestones, and neither is a happy one.

 This is a precursor to the sheep-like support of Adolf Hitler by the German people several years later.

-However, the remake introduces a powerful musical score with a loud and bombastic drum beat.
-Its eeriness and unexpected appearances are foreboding and tragic assuring that death is right around the corner.
+However, the remake introduces a powerful musical score featuring a loud and bombastic drumbeat.
+Its eeriness and unexpected appearances are foreboding and tragic, assuring that death is right around the corner.

 Enough praise for Kammerer, an Austrian actor.
 His clean-cut appearance quickly turns waif-like as he is traumatized by one death after another.
-His piercing blue eyes provide so much depth and ooze pain that it becomes mesmerizing.
+His piercing blue eyes offer a mesmerizing depth, conveying a profound pain.

 He should have received an Oscar nomination for Best Actor.

 But the best scenes occur when Paul forms a bond with another soldier.
-His best friend Kat, played by Albrecht Schuch, has nothing in common with him in ‘real life’.
-Coming from different backgrounds they would normally not cross paths and yet they become close.
+His best friend, Kat, played by Albrecht Schuch, has nothing in common with him in ‘real life’.
+Coming from different backgrounds, they would normally not cross paths, and yet they became close.

-A tender moment occurs when Paul and a French soldier pummel each other only to finally see each other as human beings and a level of kindness emerges.
+A tender moment occurs when Paul and a French soldier engage in a physical altercation, only to see each other as human beings, and a level of kindness emerges.
 They wonder why they are intent on killing each other.

-Just as its predecessor does All Quiet on the Western Front (2022) successfully mixes the ravages of war while peppering examples of friendship and humanity.
+Just as its predecessor does, All Quiet on the Western Front (2022) successfully portrays the ravages of war while also highlighting examples of friendship and humanity.

-Sadistic and brutal the film presents the case for a world that is anti-war and wins out in spades.
-It’s more terrifying that any horror film because of its reality.
+Sadistic and brutal, the film presents the case for a world that is anti-war and wins out in spades.
+It’s more terrifying than any horror film because of its reality.

 In the end, the staggering numbers of human casualties are listed with somber and quiet end credits.